-Deciding on whether to have a hot water system in your van can be a tough decision.
-It can add significant cost and complexity.
+Deciding on whether to have a campervan hot water heater in your van can be a tough decision.
+It can add significant cost and complexity but boy is it nice to have hot water.

-We opted to go with hot water because we are full-time and having a hot shower was a must.
+We opted to go with a 12v hot water heater because we are full-time and having a hot shower was a must.
 If we lived down South and didn’t chase snow for skiing, hot water might have not been such a priority.
 But for us we absolutely love it!

-Let’s have a quick look and get familiar with the different ways you can live the good life with hot water in your van.
+12v electric water heaters vary greatly in terms of how complicated they are.
+This can make a big different in terms of cost and DIY ease.
+Let’s have a quick look and get familiar with the different ways you can live the good life with a van hot water heater.

 COOLANT HEAT EXCHANGE SYSTEMS